When I was asked to write an account of DnB’s history, it turned out that the hardest decision to make was, where to begin?…

 Rave culture’s anarchic sense of fun caught the mainstream off-guard, and as a result Rave music received little or no support from commercial radio or TV.
 Events where the music was being played were mostly illegal, and it was demonised in the press where red-tops like The Sun ramped-up the hyperbole with stories about the “evils of rave music” and its association with ecstasy and LSD.
 There was an excellent BBC documentary shown in 1992 which perfectly captured the essence of raves and the anxieties of middle England at this time which can be seen here.

 Of course for a young kid making their first musical discoveries the anarchic sense of it all simply added to the mystique and excitement.
 Back in the days of yore, without the help of the internet, the only way for the music to spread was through word of mouth.
 Finding other groups of people who were also into the same music was like being part of some secret underground club.
-At school we would swap the few tapes we had between us like football stickers, with names like Top Buzz, Grooverider, and Carl Cox generating much excitement.
+At school we would swap the few tapes we had between us like football stickers, with names like Ratty, Grooverider, and Carl Cox generating a buzz of excitement.

 On the face of it, this first mix I have posted may appear to have little to do with modern day DnB.
 But I think as we become older and our musical tastes develop we tend to forget what it was that attracted us to music in the first place.
 It’s all part of the great rave tradition that we initially get hooked on the obvious catchy tunes before some beats wizard comes along and gets us into the deeper stuff.
 For me it was no different.
 My first interests weren’t the intricacies of beat manipulation or little nuances of sound.
 It was about wanting something that was unadulterated energy and excitement; this mix is a tribute to that.
 These are tunes which I consider to be just straight up rave, with all the typical stabs and sounds people associated with it at that time.
 There’s nothing subtle about any of these tunes, they were all aimed squarely at the dancefloor to enhance the pill-rush of ravers in a care-free time before people started to take it all a bit too seriously.